learn-co-students/git-flow-nyc-web-career-040119/README.md

 ### Quiz Time

 From the master branch, replace the question marks in `spec/comprehension_spec.rb` with the answers.
 Every answer should be a string.
 To check your answers, run `learn`.
-(If you don't have the Learn gem installed, you'll need to do that first: `gem install learn-co`.
-If the `gem` command doesn't work, make sure you have a working installation of [Ruby](https://www.ruby-lang.org/en/).)
 Once every test is passing, submit a pull request using your master branch.

 ## Extra Credit